helluvamatt/Minecraft-Overviewer/web_assets/mapmarkers/README.txt

 			ln -s path/to/minecraft/server/bin/world/markers.json path/to/minecraft/map/markers.json
 	2. Put player.png, player.php, and player_markers.js where the pigmap HTML is.
 		If you don't want to use player skins as the markers (which requires PHP, allow_url_fopen, and ideally write permissions by your PHP user), copy player_markers_noskin.js and rename it to player_markers.js
+		Depending on your fork of pigmap, you might need to use player_markers_old.js or player_markers_noskin_old.js.
+Make sure that you still rename the file to player_markers.js
 	3. Add two lines to your source template.html that reads:
 		<script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.4.4/jquery.min.js"></script>
 		<script type="text/javascript" src="player_markers.js"></script>